-Tuna-I like to use albacore tuna for it’s mild flavor.
-Make sure to grab a can that says “no salt added” so you can control the salt content yourself
+- Tuna-We like to use albacore tuna for it’s mild flavor.
+Make sure to grab a can that says “no salt added” so you can control the salt content yourself.

 - Chickpeas-These add even more protein to the salad and some nice creaminess.
 White beans make a great substitution.

-  - Arugula-I always have arugula on hand because it’s my favorite!
-However, spinach, kale, watercress or even spring greens would be excellent.
-Or, serve it in a romaine leaf to make a lettuce wrap out of it!
+- Arugula-We always have arugula on hand, however, spinach, kale, watercress or even spring greens would be an excellent swap.
+Or, serve it in a butter lettuce leaf to make a lettuce wrap out of it!

 - Capers-If you don’t have capers or don’t enjoy their intense briny flavor, pickles or green olives are a delicious option.

 - Roasted red peppers-These are a great pantry staple but tomatoes or artichoke hearts make for a great variation.
 Or you can dice up fresh red bell pepper for a little extra crunch.

-  - Shallot-I love the sharp bite of shallot but red onion is an easy substitute in a pinch.
+- Shallot-We love the sharp bite of shallot but red onion is an easy substitute in a pinch.

-  - Cucumber-I love the fresh crunch of cucumber in this tuna salad really compliments the other flavors and textures but feel free to leave it out!
+- Cucumber-The fresh crunch of cucumber in this tuna salad really compliments the other flavors and textures but feel free to leave it out!